ASgoPew/TUI/Documentation/en_VisualObject.md

 * virtual void **PulseThisNative**(PulseType type)
 	* Overridable function to handle pulse signal for this node.
 * virtual void **UpdateThisNative**()
 	* Overridable method for updates related to this node.
-Don't change position/size in in this method.
+Don't change this object's position/size in in this method.
 * void **UpdateBounds**()
-	* Calculate Bounds for this node (intersection of Parent's layout offset/alignment offset and Parent's Bounds)
+	* Calculate Bounds for this node (intersection of Parent's layout offset/alignment offset and Parent's Bounds).
 * void **UpdateChildSize**()
-	* Updates child sizes with call of overridable child.UpdateSizeNative()
+	* Updates child sizes with call of overridable child.UpdateSizeNative().
 * virtual (int, int) **UpdateSizeNative**()
-	* Overridable method for determining object size depending on own data (image/text/etc size)
+	* Overridable method for determining object size depending on own data (image/text/etc size).
 * void **UpdateFullSize**()
 	* Updates this object size relative to Parent size if Configuration.FullSize is not None.
 * void **UpdateAlignment**()
-	* Sets position of child objects with set Configuration.Alignment
+	* Sets position of child objects with set Configuration.Alignment.
 * void **UpdateLayout**()
-	* Set position for children in layout
+	* Set position for children in layout.
 * void **UpdateGrid**()
-	* Sets position for children in grid
+	* Sets position for children in grid.
 * virtual void **PostUpdateThisNative**()
 	* Overridable method for updates related to this node and dependant on child updates.
 * virtual void **ApplyThisNative**()
 	* Overridable method for apply related to this node.
-By default draws tiles and/or walls.
+By default draws tiles and walls if specified in Style.
 * virtual void **ApplyTile**(int x, int y)
-	* Overridable method for applying particular tile in ApplyTiles()
+	* Overridable method for applying particular tile in ApplyTiles().
 * virtual void **DBReadNative**(BinaryReader br)
-	* Overridable method for reading from BinaryReader based on data from database
+	* Overridable method for reading from BinaryReader based on data from database.
 * virtual void **DBWriteNative**(BinaryWriter bw)
-	* Overridable method for writing to BinaryWriter for data to be stored in database
+	* Overridable method for writing to BinaryWriter for data to be stored in database.
+* virtual void **UDBReadNative**(BinaryReader br, int user)
+	* Overridable method for reading user related object data from database with BinaryReader.
+* virtual void **UDBWriteNative**(BinaryWriter bw, int user)
+	* Overridable method for writing user related object data to BinaryWriter to database.

 ## VisualObject operators
 * **this**[string key]